-LONG SOUTH AFRICA 40 WITH LIMITED RISK
+GOING LONG GERMANY 30 WITH LIMITED RISK

-Over the next few weeks, the downward trend of the markets in general - including the SA 40 - continues.
-Eventually our SA 40 price sails through your Stop, quickly establishing new lows at 47500.
-Your position is closed at your Stop level and you lose the R2000 that you deposited.
+Over the next few weeks, the downward trend of the markets in general - including the DAX - continues.
+Eventually our Germany 30 price sails through your Stop, quickly establishing new lows at 5650.
+Your position is closed at your Stop level and you lose the €1000 that you deposited.
+Even if the Germany 30 had 'gapped' (e.g. closed at a level above your stop but then re-opened at a price below it - effectively creating a gap between the two price levels), your trade would still have been closed out at the level you specified with your Stop.